TimmyTram/TankGame-Pkmn-Edition/README.md

 ## Map Building
 You can create a map by naming it map.csv and using the following IDs (Case-Insensitive) as blocks:
 #### Note: make sure save as CSV (Comma delimited) (*.csv) in MS Excel and NOT CSV UTF-8
+1. PLAYER1 <-- Creates a playable Trainer
+2. PLAYER2 <-- Creates a playable Pokemon
-1. BORDER <-- Creates a rock that should be placed at the edge of the world
+3. BORDER <-- Creates a rock that should be placed at the edge of the world
-2. EMPTY <-- No gameObject created
+4. EMPTY <-- No gameObject created
-3. UROCK <-- Creates an unbreakable rock
+5. UROCK <-- Creates an unbreakable rock
-4. BROCK <-- Createes a breakable rock
+6. BROCK <-- Createes a breakable rock
-5. HEAL <-- Creates a Blissey Power Up
+7. HEAL <-- Creates a Blissey Power Up
-6. BARRAGE <-- Creates a Blastoise Power Up
+8. BARRAGE <-- Creates a Blastoise Power Up
-7. SPEED <-- Creates a Deoxys Speed Power Up
+9. SPEED <-- Creates a Deoxys Speed Power Up